JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 1. If, pixels are correlated to neighbouring pixels;
 2. The change in values of neighbouring pixels is low;
 3. A.k.a. the pixel value _frequency_ of neighbouring pixels is low;
-4. We need a low pass filter for the pixel values frequencies!
+4. Then we remove high frequency values - set them to zero;
+5. Save memory by using only a few bits for zero/low values.

 ---